aisari/AutofocusSAR/README.md

 pip install torchsar
 ```

 **Now, all platforms are supported and part of the source code is open!**

 # Citation

-If you find the datasets or codes are useful, please kindly cite our papers and <iframe src="https://ghbtns.com/github-btn.html?user=aisari&repo=AutofocusSAR&type=star&count=true" frameborder="0" scrolling="0" width="150" height="20" title="GitHub"></iframe> our pakcage :
+If you find the datasets or codes are useful, please kindly cite our papers and star our pakcage [AutofocusSAR](https://github.com/aisari/AutofocusSAR) on GitHub:

 ```bib
 @article{Liu2021Fast,